AshleyD50/Cat-Weather-App/README.md

 ## Summary
 This project is a cat-themed weather App.

 It uses an API to pull real-time weather data for any location.
+However, this app only displays weather data for Chicago.
 The data then gets displayed to the user through a GUI.
 The program displays information about the short forecast (a quick description of the weather), the probability of precipitation, the wind speed and direction, the long forecast (a detailed description of the weather), a 3-, 5-, or 7-day forecast, and the date and time.
 All of this information is not displayed on just one screen.

 The GUI features five different screens: the Main screen (where the user starts), the More Information screen, the 3-Day Forecast screen, the 5-Day Forecast screen, and the 6-Day Forecast screen.
 Each screen is able to go back to the previous screen (meaning there are no dead ends and the user cannot get stuck on any screen).
 The main screen has access to the other 4 screens.